-Our review of the literature and the evidence on the transformative power of art demonstrated that, despite the repeated use of residencies by arts organisations, there is a lack of an understanding of the specific ways in which residencies are transformational.
+Our review of the international literature and evidence on the transformative power of art demonstrated that, despite the repeated use of residencies by arts organisations, the cultural sector lacks an understanding of the specific ways in which residencies are transformative.

-The working group also identified a set of recommendations for cultural organisations and participant artists, such as:
+Additionally, the working group identified a set of recommendations for cultural organisations and participant artists, such as:

 • develop new and sustainable networks in order to create greater impacts and legacies.

 TCAF aims to contribute to fulfilling these gaps with both its R&D work and its own residencies in France.